Hisses & Kisses

 Not every day was easy.

-One afternoon, the sky turned dark and rain poured down.
+One afternoon, the sky turned dark.
+Rain poured down.

 Pitter-patter!
 Splash!

-Hisses and Kisses ran through the puddles, cold and soaked.
+Hisses and Kisses darted through the puddles, soaked and shivering.

 “Over here!”
-Hisses called, and they darted into a tiny shed.
+Hisses called.
+They squeezed into a tiny shed.

-Inside, they shook off the rain and curled up close.
+Inside, they shook off the rain and curled up together.

 “Being brave is easier with a friend,” Hisses said.